HAPiWEC/HAPiGYM_docs/Pages/Developer-instructions/1-Maintaining-the-MATLAB-Toolbox.md

 1. Open the relevant `.m` file from the root of your development folder (e.g. `Hapigym.m`, `PTO.m` etc.).
 This must be the folder that you cloned directly from GitHub, and should also contain the `.git` folder and `.gitignore` file.
 2. Make your new changes directly to this file.
 3. Make a decision on your version number.
-If you have made no changes to the code that changes the behaviour (e.g. change/add code comments, change the name of an internal variable etc.), you can consider keeping the same version as previous.
-Otherwise, you can increment the third value ('Z') to the next number if the change, the second value ('Y') if you have reached a significant new version, and the first value ('X') if a major overhaul/landmark has been implemented.
-Version 'v1.0.0 should be reserved for a post beta-testing.
+If you have made no changes to the code that changes the behaviour (e.g. changes/addition of code comments, changes to the names of internal variables etc.), you can consider keeping the same version as previous.
+Otherwise, you can increment:
+   - the third value ('Z') to the next number if the change is minor (e.g. a bug fix)
+   - the second value ('Y') if you have reached a significant new version, and/or
+   - the first value ('X') if a major overhaul/landmark has been implemented.

+   Version 'v1.0.0' should be reserved for the first major release a post beta-testing/pre-release.
+See https://semver.org/ for more details on 'Semantic Versioning'.
 4. Generate a new Toolbox file using the following command (swapping X,Y,Z for your version numbers):
    ```
    Hapigym.package_toolbox(version=''X.Y.Z'')